-Based upon a review of the pleadings, exhibits, and testimony, I conclude that Applicant has mitigated foreign influence.
-Eligibility for access to classified information is granted.
+Based upon a review of the pleadings, exhibits, and testimony, I conclude that Applicant has mitigated foreign influence and personal conduct concerns, but did not mitigate financial considerations concerns.
+Eligibility for access to classified information is denied.

 History of Case